paulkramme/paukra-com/index.md

 Between and beside this large projects, I managed to build some little things, mostly to test out new things, so they could be integrated into the large ones.
 For a complete list, check out my GitHub profile.

-## My servers
+## My servers/network
-Currently, I have two important servers, a NAS and my main application servers.
-Both are running FreeBSD.
+Currently, I have one important server, which is running FreeBSD.
+Before that i had more servers, one of them was a IBM xServer
+3500m2, but this thing draws 140 watts idle, so i shut it down and put everything on a pentium box.
+There is also one dedicated
+PFSense router.
+In the future i'll build:
+1. Appserver with Kabylake Pentium in it
+2. New router with pfsense 2.4
+3. Backupserver to which my server backups all files (with BTSOOT)

 ## Yuck, why does this website look like *this*?!
 Seriously, I neither have time nor capacity to download 2MB per site I visit.
 This website transfers text,